0xl2/thentic-backend/README.md

-# uzu-marketplace-backend
+# thentic-api-backend

-This is the repo for backend services of UZU NFT marketplace development.
+This is the repo for backend services of THENTIC apis integration DAPP development.